 While all of this sounds intimidating Livestock Judging is a really fun way to learn about beef cattle, sheep, swine and meat goats.
 Livestock Judging allows 4-Hers to get involved, compete, and make new friends.
 4-H members 5-18 years old are eligible to participate and parents/volunteers/coaches are needed.
-Cloverbud members 5-7 years old (as of January 1, 2017) who are interested in learning may participate only if they are accompanied at all times by a responsible adult who is at least 21 years old who will be accompanying them the entire time.
-Jason Corey will be the Steuben County coach but he will still need volunteers to assist him.
-If you are interested in volunteering to help assist with Livestock judging or if you are interested in giving Livestock Judging a try, please complete the Livestock Judging Interest Form or e-mail Kim at email@example.com by Monday, October 17.
+Cloverbud members 5-7 years old (as of January 1st) who are interested in learning may participate only if they are accompanied at all times by a responsible adult who is at least 21 years old who will be accompanying them the entire time.
+If you are interested in volunteering to help assist with Livestock judging or if you are interested in giving Livestock Judging a try, e-mail Kim at firstname.lastname@example.org or call her at 607-664-2571 for more details.
 We look forward to hearing from you.
 A schedule of practices and competition dates will be announced.

 The objectives of the Livestock Skillathon contest is to provide youth with the opportunity to blend knowledge and skills acquired in livestock judging, demonstrations, care and exhibition of animals into one activity.
 This is also an opportunity for youth even if they have no opportunities for livestock ownership to learn about the importance of beef, sheep, swine and goat and their products to the environment and economy.
 Livestock Skillathon consists of 3 parts: Written quiz, identification and team questions.
 For the 2 question written quiz (100 points possible per person).
 Individuals will complete the exam independently.
 Potential topics are nutrition, health, breeding, management, genetics and current industry topics.
 The identification portion is 50 points possible per topic for a total of 300 possible points per person.
 Individuals may be asked to identify retail meat cuts, livestock feeds, and breeds, evaluate cuts of meat and hay or wool samples and complete a quality assurance exercise.
 Team participation will be required in a quality assurance exercise, evaluation of livestock feeding and performance information and an animal breeding or marketing scenario and exercise.
 100 points possible per topic for a total of 400 points per team.
 Livestock Skillathon instills ethical values, good sportsmanship and product evaluation skills.
 Livestock Skillathon recognizes youth for their total involvement in and comprehension of the livestock industry.